bigcommerce/catalyst/docs/getting_started.md

 Would you like to create a new channel?
 ```

-During the connection step, you'll be asked to login to your store using a browser and enter a code provided by the CLI.
+During the connection step, you will be asked to login to your store using a browser and enter a code provided by the CLI to authenticate your Catalyst project and generate the necessary credentials.

 We recommend creating a new channel on your store for your new Catalyst storefront.
-More information about channels can be found in BigCommerce's [channels](https://developer.bigcommerce.com/docs/integrations/channels) documentation.
+More information about channels can be found in BigCommerce's [channels](https://developer.bigcommerce.com/docs/storefront/headless/channels) documentation.

 ### Running Catalyst

-Once you've completed the setup process, enter the new directory created by the CLI and run the following command to run your Catalyst storefront locally (`pnpm`/`yarn` are also supported).
+Once you've completed the setup process, enter the new directory created by the CLI and run the following command to run your Catalyst storefront locally (`pnpm` is also supported).

 ```
 npm run dev